mitotic/slidoc/docs/MORE.md

 Note: Any percent (%) characters in the HTML templates may need to escaped by doubling them (%%).

-See `test/ex01-basic.md` and `test/ex06-d3js.md`
+See `test/ex01-basic.md` and `test/ex06-plotly.md` for simple
-for simple examples.
-For a more complex example, see `plugins/code.js`, which implements a pre-defined plugin.
+examples.
+For more complex examples of pre-defined pugins, see `plugins/code.js` and `plugins/slider.js`.

 ---